Avatar (franchise): Pandora: World of Avatar

 In 2011, Cameron, Lightstorm, and Fox entered an exclusive licensing agreement with the Walt Disney Company to feature Avatar-themed attractions at Disney Experiences worldwide, including a themed land for Disney's Animal Kingdom in Lake Buena Vista, Florida.
 The area, known as Pandora – The World of Avatar, opened on May 27, 2017.
 The themed land is set generations after the events of the films and features two attractions: Avatar Flight of Passage, a flying simulator attraction, and Na'vi River Journey, a boat dark ride.

 Avatar Land

 In February 2023, Disney CEO Bob Iger announced that a new attraction based on the Avatar films, that he referred to as "Avatar Experience", would open at Disneyland.
 In August 2024, it was announced that the Avatar land will be built at Disney California Adventure.
-The land will be inspired by The Way of Water (2022) and future Avatar films.
+The land will be inspired by The Way of Water (2022), Fire and Ash (2025) and future Avatar films.